UPchieve/subway/README.md

 file provides one or more endpoint routes, responsible for request acceptance/rejection and error handling.

-### Controllers

-Routes use controllers to perform the business logic of the server, providing separation of concerns: the controllers have no need to be aware of how the endpoints work.
-Instead, a controller provides ways to allow the routes to trigger something (a user update, e.g.)

 ### Services

-A service is a step higher than a controller.
-Services provide abstract functions to one or many controllers, often to interface with third party services.
+Routes use services to perform the business logic of the server, providing separation of concerns: the services have no need to be aware of how the endpoints work.
+Instead, a controller provides ways to allow the routes to trigger something (a user update, e.g.).

 ## Endpoints